opvia/product-challenge/README.md

 Unsure whether to submit?
 Would you happily sit down with a scientist and show them what you've built?
 Would what you've showed them make them more excited about using Opvia?

 #### FAQS
-- Can I use typescript? - of course, I've just provided a starting point to save time
+- Can I use typescript? - use whatever setup you'd like
-- Can I change the structure/content of the raw data? - of course if you would like to
+- Can I change the structure/content of the raw data? - yes feel free to, but don't feel obligated to (this is a product not and engineering challenge)

 #### Any questions